Retiree Benefit Program FAQ

 • The maximum amount you could receive, if you retired and enrolled prior to Dec.
 31, 2020, is $5500 CAD.

-• The total amount for each eligible retiree will depend on the year you retired, became eligible, and enrolled in the program.
+• The total amount will depend on the year you retired, became eligible, and enrolled in the program.

-• RN/RPN retirees, who have not previously enrolled, will have until Sept.
-30, 2026, to enrol.
+• RN/RPN retirees who have not previously enrolled will have until Sept.
+30, 2026, to apply.
 An eligible RN/RPN retiree will receive the stated benefit for each year that the eligible retiree was eligible for the RBP.

-• LPN members, who retired on or after April 1, 2024, will have until Sept.
-30, 2026, to enrol.
-An eligible LPN retiree will receive the stated benefit for each of year, 2024 and 2025 that the eligible retiree was eligible for the RBP.
+• LPN members who retired on or after April 1, 2024, will have until Sept.
+30, 2026, to apply.
+An eligible LPN retiree will receive the stated benefit for each year (2024 and 2025) that the eligible retiree was eligible for the RBP.

 What if I retire on or after Jan.
 1, 2026?